intmus/inttheory19-20/_18-chromatic-chords/b1-ex-aug6thchord.md

 abc: true
 ---

-The Neapolitan chord is a chromatic chord; it is constructed using tertian harmony but uses non-diatonic pitches.
-The chords that we will explore in this unit are not built in tertian harmony, although they are no more difficult to understand functionally.
-Interestingly, this chord comes in three different variants.
+While every chord we have studied in the course thus far has been based in tertian harmony, the chords that we will explore do not rely on intervals of the third for their construction.
+Although they are no more difficult to understand functionally.
+Interestingly, this chord type comes in three different variants.
 (You can think of them as "flavors" if you'd like.)

 ## Augmented sixth (<sup>+6</sup>) chords